 In addition to performance-based work, educational outreach plans include master classes with professional Black ballet dancers; panel discussions about the state of the arts in Black society as well as about the creative process of the newly created works; and demonstrations and lectures at potential partner organizations throughout New York City.

 Presented by The Black Iris Project, MADIBA is a celebration of the life of one of the most influential peace activists in history through the language of dance.
-Through interactive lessons incorporating physical movement, dialogue, literacy, and a live performance by renowned professional dancers, students will learn about the inspiring life of Nelson Mandela and the fight for civil rights and equality.
-Students will learn about dance history and be taught dance steps from MADIBA, while being taken on a journey through South Africa and the American South during times of turmoil.
-Students will also be guided in methods for collaborative storytelling through dance and choreography.
+Through interactive lessons incorporating physical movement, dialogue, literacy, and a live performance by renowned professional dancers, students learn about the inspiring life of Nelson Mandela and the fight for civil rights and equality.
+Students learn about dance history and be taught dance steps from MADIBA, while being taken on a journey through South Africa and the American South during times of turmoil.
+Students are also guided in methods for collaborative storytelling through dance and choreography.
 To work for peace and community in today's society is essential.
-The Black Iris Project believes that the performing arts, at its' core, is a form of community building.
+The Black Iris Project believes that the performing arts, at its core, is a form of community building.
 The MADIBA curriculum is one which fosters creativity, empowerment, and encourages activism and teamwork.